gilles-margerin/easywintraining-website/README.md

 ## customer stories
 - Landing page for a game association
-- Homepage with animated sections, one for each type of game (jdr/semi-gn, jeux tradis, jeux stratégie, animations, jeux de figurines)
+- Homepage with animated sections, one for each type of game (5 different)
+- add map on aside
 - On click, section expands to show more related informations and pictures
-- Contact page
+- Partners page
-- Timetable page, that can be updated by team
+- Timetable page, that can be updated by team.
+Filter date/time, team member, type of game